tohch4/cms-htmd/collections/_pages/joeltest.md

 ### 10c.
 Are demos carried out at the end of every sprint?

-The {% link deriskingguide text="18F Derisking Guide" %} has, in its [State Field Guide](https://derisking-guide.18f.gov/state-field-guide/) section, some words on [demos not memos](https://derisking-guide.18f.gov/state-field-guide/#require-demos-not-memos).
+The {% include link id="deriskingguide" text="18F Derisking Guide" %} has, in its [State Field Guide](https://derisking-guide.18f.gov/state-field-guide/) section, some words on [demos not memos](https://derisking-guide.18f.gov/state-field-guide/#require-demos-not-memos).

 If the state, and for that matter, the SO, can actually use the software at the end of every sprint to explore and try things, then that's a good final "check" that the vendor, in conjunction with the state, are developing high-quality software.
 10a and 10b, as methods, will help the developers get to a point (along with #1, #2, #3, and #4) where they are confident that the software will work, and work well.